 Since its founding in 1951, AWI has sought to alleviate the suffering inflicted on animals by people.
-In the organization’s early years our particular emphasis was on the desperate needs of animals used for experimentation.
-In the decades that followed we expanded the scope of our work to address many other areas of animal suffering.
+In the organization’s early years their particular emphasis was on the desperate needs of animals used for experimentation.
+In the decades that followed they expanded the scope of their work to address many other areas of animal suffering.

-Today one of our greatest areas of emphasis is cruel animal factories, which raise and slaughter pigs, cows, chickens and other animals.
-The biggest are in our country, and they are expanding worldwide.
+Today one of AWI’s greatest areas of emphasis is cruel animal factories, which raise and slaughter pigs, cows, chickens and other animals.

 AWI is also the originator and presenter of the prestigious Schweitzer Medal for outstanding achievement in the advancement of animal welfare.